stateofca/opencred/README.md

 your relying party.

 #### Configure with an Environment Variable
-If an `BEDROCK_CONFIG` environment variable is set, the config specified in the environment variable will supersede any file based configuration.
+If a `BEDROCK_CONFIG` environment variable is set, the config specified in the environment variable will supersede any file based configuration.
 The environment variable must be a Base64 encoded string based on a YAML config file.
 The environment variable may be set with the following command: